 … GET MORE INFO ABOUT THE DATA

 We have more to give you that just the data you see at first sight.
 If you click on the name of the event, that will deploy a space with more information:

-- Definition of the event (what it is, who releases it, what it means for currencies…)
+- Description of the event (what it is, who releases it, what it means for currencies…)

 - Link to official report (when a data has been released)